 Sabina has almost singlehandedly been a beacon and pathfinder for women in mining which is extremely important to the function and success of the Alumni.
 In addition to her contributions to WASMA she has been widely recognised by her peers and other institutions.

 Mr Tony James Life Member 2016

 Managing Director of Carbine Resources, Tony James, was made a Life Member of WASM Alumni in August 2016, an honour that acknowledged a decade at the helm of the school’s alumni association.
-At 53, James is still at the “pit face”, now on a new quest for gold within the historic tailings of the Mount Morgan Gold Mine in Queensland.
+James is still at the “pit face”, now on a new quest for gold within the historic tailings of the Mount Morgan Gold Mine in Queensland.
 TJ treasures his relationship with WASM that began some 35 years ago.